Q: I’ve looked through this list of questions and can’t find an answer to my question. Who can I contact?

 Individuals refusing to get tested or get cleared by a physician will be expected to wait out the isolation period before returning to school.

-Please note that GDS will require students with temperatures of 100.0ºF or higher to remain at home.
+Please reference the most up-to-date list of COVID-19 symptoms on the CDC website.
+GDS requires students with temperatures of 100.0ºF or higher to remain at home.